Fractal Cellular Neuromorphic Architecture (FCNA)

 Design Priorities

-• Scalability: Fractal composition instead of centralized control.
+- Scalable Structure: Fractal composition replaces centralized control.

 Intended Application Domains

-The architecture is designed as a substrate for systems that must operate continuously, under uncertainty, without sacrificing stability or interpretability.
+FCNA is designed for systems that must operate continuously, under uncertainty, with strict requirements for stability, determinism, and real‑time responsiveness.

 Edge Intelligence